 This beautiful soup of carrots and yam is bright orange and full of subtle, interesting flavors.
 Parsnips and celery root quietly balance the sweetness of carrots and yams, and a light touch of spices and citrus juices brings out the best in the vegetables without dominating.
-But for drama in the bowl and on your taste buds, try this with a little spoonful of dark red chile salsa floating on top of each serving.
+But for drama in the bowl and on your taste buds, try this with a spoonful of dark red chile salsa floating on top of each serving.
 Fantastic!–Anna Thomas

 LC Work Smarter, Not Harder Note

 You can’t rush a good pot of soup—but you can keep things moving with some clever multitasking.
 In this recipe, you simmer assorted vegetables, gently sauté some onions, and roast a yam all at once.
 These elements come together as they’re ready to make a bowl of soup that tastes as though you’ve been slaving over it all day.
 Work smarter, not harder.